matrix-org/matrix-spec-proposals/proposals/4144-per-message-profile.md

 an empty string should be treated as clearing the avatar and falling back to the client's default blank avatar behavior (e.g. generating one based on the displayname).
 If both `avatar_url` and `avatar_file` are omitted or null, the avatar from the member event should be used instead.
+If the member event does not have an avatar defined either, and the client uses the displayname to generate fallback avatars, it should use the per-message displayname for the fallback avatar rather than the global one.

 ### Extensible profiles
 This MSC is not related to extensible profiles and does not attempt to